 5. ZipRecruiter

-The process to signup and upload your resume to the site is a bit confusing.
-You need to scroll all the way down to the footer and click the "Create Free Account" link.
-From there you'll complete the quick signup form and upload your resume.
-Ziprecruiter also makes it easy to apply to jobs with a single tap.
+The process to sign up and upload your resume to the site isn’t quite so user friendly.
+You need to scroll all the way down to the bottom of the home page and click the “Create Free Account” link.
+From there, you’ll be able to complete a quick sign up form and then upload your resume.
+However, ZipRecruiter does make it easy to apply to jobs with just a single tap.

 Upload Your Resume To ZipRecruiter